Daniel-Liu-c0deb0t/uwu/README.md

 unfortunately, due to both simd parallelism and multithreading, some words may not be fully uwu'd if they were lucky enough to cross the boundary of a simd vector or a thread's buffer.
 *they won't escape so easily next time*

 </p>
 </details>

 ### ok i want uwu'd text, how do i run this myself?
 1. install rust: run `curl https://sh.rustup.rs -sSf | sh` on unix, or go [here](https://www.rust-lang.org/tools/install) for more options
-2. run `cargo install uwu`
+2. run `cargo install uwuify`
-3. run `uwu` which will read from stdin and output to stdout. make sure u press ctrl + d after you type stuff in stdin
+3. run `uwuify` which will read from stdin and output to stdout. make sure u press ctrl + d after u type stuff in stdin

+if you are having trouble running `uwuify`, make sure you have `~/.cargo/bin` in your `$PATH`

 #### build from this repo
 <details>
 <summary>click for more info</summary>
 <p>

 1. install rust
 2. run `git clone https://github.com/Daniel-Liu-c0deb0t/uwu.git && cd uwu`
 3. run `cargo run --release`